 I have tried this with water, it did leave my skin a little yellow (nothing a good scrubbing wouldn’t get rid of).

 Cacao and Turmeric have been used for hundreds of years by the Mayans and by Auyervedic Medicine in India.
 The Mayans may have mainly consumed cacao, though it was also a very important part in many of their rituals.
 In Ayurvedic medicine, turmeric has been applied to the skin as a means of healing, for inflammatory reduction and for healing the skin.
-In terms of Beautification in India, turmeric was also and continues to be used to this day for the removal of unwanted facial hair, softening the skin and lightening skin tone (not sure about this myself, however as it is anti-inflammatory it can be beneficial at removing discoloration that is a result of adrenal fatigue – fatigued adrenals can result in hyperpigmentation).
+In terms of Beautification in India, turmeric was also and continues to be used to this day for the removal of unwanted facial hair, softening the skin and lightening skin tone (not sure about this myself, however as it is anti-inflammatory it can be beneficial at removing discoloration that is a result of mild adrenal insufficiency – which can result in hyperpigmentation).
 Both of these superfoods possess very powerful benefits for the skin, when applied topically and when consumed internally.